1Strategy/vpc-starter-template/README.md

 AWS CloudFormation supports [exporting Resource names and properties](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html).
 You can import these [Cross-Stack References](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) in other templates.

 This VPC template exports the following values for use in other CloudFormaton templates.
 Each export is prefixed with the **Stack Name**.
-For example if you name the stack "main-vpc" when you launch it, the VPC's public route table will be exported as "_main-vpc-public-RouteTable_"
+For example, if you name the stack "main-vpc" when you launch it, the VPC's public route table will be exported as "_main-vpc-public-rtb_"

 | Export                         | Description                                          | Example         |
 |--------------------------------|------------------------------------------------------|-----------------|